 The contracting information collected on this survey is USDA's only source of data to separate production, income, and expenses among operators, contractors, landlords and others.
-To show an accurate picture of both the value of the farm sector's output and the financial condition of farming operations, we must fully account for other businesses or individuals who provide inputs used on the farm to produce agricultural commodities and who receive income from the sales of these products.
+To show an accurate picture of both the value of the farm sector's output and the financial condition of farming operations, we must fully account for other businesses that provide inputs used on the farm to produce agricultural commodities and who receive income from the sales of these products.
 For these reasons, collecting complete and accurate information on contracting is critical.

-Previous ARMS surveys show widespread and growing use of production and marketing contracts.
-As contractees, producers sometimes use contracts because they can reduce price risks, and they sometimes use them to reduce input financing requirements.
+Previous ARMS surveys show widespread use of production and marketing contracts.
+As contractees, producers use contracts to reduce price risks, to obtain assurance of a marketing outlet, and to reduce input financing requirements.
 As contractors, processor-buyers often use contracts to obtain consistent supplies of commodities with specific desired qualities.

 If the operator has multiple operations, only account for the income that belongs to the operation identified on the label.
 For operators with multiple operations, keep in mind the acres and livestock reported in the previous sections because they define the selected operation and answers should relate directly to that operation.
-Income from the other operations is accounted for in Section 37.
+Income from the other operations is accounted for in the Farm Producer Household - Income, Assets, and Debt section.